emadeldeen24/CA-TCC/README.md

 # Self-supervised Contrastive Representation Learning for Semi-supervised Time-Series Classification (CA-TCC) [[Paper](http://arxiv.org/abs/2208.06616)] [[Cite](#citation)]

-## This work is an extention to [TS-TCC](https://github.com/emadeldeen24/TS-TCC), so if you need any details about the training procedures or the datasets, please check it first.
+## This work is an extention to [TS-TCC](https://github.com/emadeldeen24/TS-TCC), so if you need any details about the unsupervised pretraining and/or the datasets and its preprocessing, please check it first.

 ### Training modes: